juliasilge/supervised-ML-case-studies-course/slides/chapter3_10.md

 - Repeated cross-validation can take a long time
 - Parallel processing can be worth it

 Notes: However, it can be computationally expensive.
-It does lend itself to parallel processing, since the repeats don't depend on each other, so this is a situation where it likely is worth getting your computer set up to use all the cores you have.
+I⏳ t does lend itself to parallel processing, since the repeats don't depend on each other, so this is a situation where it likely is worth getting your computer set up to use all the cores you have.

 ---

 # Let's practice!
+ 🎯
 Notes: Now it's your turn to implement cross-validation.